kwebio/kweb-core/README.md

                     // And now we add the new item using our custom function ul.newListItem(newItemText)

-                    // And finally reset the value of the inputElement element. inputElement.setValue("")
+                    // And finally reset the value of the inputElement to. inputElement.setValue("")
                 }
             }